Seravo/docs/_posts/2015-10-13-available-commands.md

 #### wp-reset-ssh-password
 [`wp-reset-ssh-password`](/docs/man/wp-reset-ssh-password) - Reset the SSH passwords.
 This is the only way to change the SSH password for a site at Seravo.

-#### wp-last-wp-logins
-[`wp-last-wp-logins`](/docs/man/wp-last-wp-logins) - Shows a summary of successful WordPress logins and unsuccessful WordPress login attempts with relevant information fetched from `wp-login.log`.

-#### wp-network-status
-[`wp-network-status`](/docs/man/wp-network-status) - Show status of WordPress Network (multisite) installation.
-If the site this command is run on is not a WordPress Network, a notification is shown.

-#### wp-check-haveibeenpwned
-[`wp-check-haveibeenpwned`](/docs/man/wp-check-haveibeenpwned) - Use haveibeenpwned.com to check if the given password hash can be found in password leak databases.

 #### wp-seravo-plugin-update
 [`wp-seravo-plugin-update`](/docs/man/wp-seravo-plugin-update) - Update the must-use Seravo Plugin to the latest version.
 Use `--dev` parameter to pull latest git master instead of the latest stable release.

-#### wp-check-http-cache
-[`wp-check-http-cache`](/docs/man/wp-check-http-cache) - Check if HTTP cache is working on the site.
-Makes three requests and checks whether resources were loaded from cache.

-#### wp-check-https
-[`wp-check-https`](/docs/man/wp-check-https) - Check the status of site's HTTPS setup and create an in-depth report.

-#### wp-check-passwords
-[`wp-check-passwords`](/docs/man/wp-check-passwords) - Checks the strengths of WordPress user passwords.
-Shows a warning if a user has a weak password.

-#### wp-check-php-version
-[`wp-check-php-version`](/docs/man/wp-check-php-version) - Returns the PHP version.

-#### wp-check-php-compatibility
-[`wp-check-php-compatibility`](/docs/man/wp-check-php-compatibility) - Check that the PHP code of the current WordPress installation, including themes and plugins, is compatible with the PHP specified.
-This is based on phpcs and its PHP compatibility rulesets.

 #### wp-speed-test-check
-[`wp-speed-test`]/man/wp-speed-test) - Measure the load time of WordPress (PHP) page loads.
+[`wp-speed-test`](/docs/man/wp-speed-test) - Measure the load time of WordPress (PHP) page loads.
 Tests site front page by default, but other URLs can be given as an argument.
 Supports parameter `--cache` which will test how fast the sites load from front proxy (not PHP) if the tested URL supports HTTP level caching.

-#### wp-check-remote-failure
-[`wp-check-remote-failure`](/docs/man/wp-check-remote-failure) - Test if WordPress continues to work without remote connections.
-Block connection to remote servers to test if WordPress continues to run as expected.

 #### wp-theme-security-check
 [`wp-theme-security-check`](/docs/man/wp-theme-security-check) - Check WordPress theme security with phpcs and log each run.
 Makes the check if a check has not been made before or if files have changed since the last check.

+#### wp-static-export

+#### wp-stats

 ### Developer helpers